osawa-naotaka/vtunehub/doc/devel/PHASE_01/01_05_FUNCTIONAL_SPEC.md

   -1: internal error(messageに詳細を記載)
   0: success (read schedule successfuly)
   1: rate limit over (too meny API request)
-  2: expireed (session_id)
-  3: auth_token/session_id does not match
-  4: malformed parameters (there are no required fields or too meny fields)
+  2: malformed parameters (there are no required fields or too meny fields)
-  6: out_of_range(year and week is out of range)
+  3: validation fails (year and week is out of range)
+  4: expired (session_id is not in KV store)
 ```

 ```
 GET /api/streams/:id
-Response: { status: number, message?: string, stream: Stream }
+Response: APIResponseWithBody<{ stream: Stream }>

 status:
   -1: internal error(messageに詳細を記載)
   0: success (read schedule successfuly)
   1: rate limit over (too meny API request)
-  2: expireed (session_id)
-  3: auth_token/session_id does not match
-  4: malformed parameters (there are no required fields or too meny fields)
+  2: malformed parameters (there are no required fields or too meny fields)
+  3: validation fails (stream_id is not UUIDv4)
+  4: expired (session_id is not in KV store)
   5: id does not found(stream_id)
 ```

 ##### API-6: スケジュール更新
 ```
 PUT /api/streams/:id
-Request: Stream object
+Request: Stream
-Response: { status: number, message?: string }
+Response: APIResponse

 status:
   -1: internal error(messageに詳細を記載)
   0: success (update schedule successfuly)
   1: rate limit over (too meny API request)
-  2: expireed (session_id)
-  3: auth_token/session_id does not match
-  4: malformed parameters (there are no required fields or too meny fields)
+  2: malformed parameters (there are no required fields or too meny fields)
+  3: validation fails
+  4: expired (session_id is not in KV store)
   5: id does not found(stream_id)
 ```

 ##### API-7: スケジュール削除
 ```
 DELETE /api/streams/:id
-Response: { status: number, message?: string }
+Response: APIResponse

 status:
   -1: internal error(messageに詳細を記載)
   0: success (delete schedule successfuly)
   1: rate limit over (too meny API request)
-  2: expireed (session_id)
-  3: auth_token/session_id does not match
-  4: malformed parameters (there are no required fields or too meny fields)
+  2: malformed parameters (there are no required fields or too meny fields)
+  3: validation fails (stream_id is not UUIDv4)
+  4: expired (session_id is not in KV store)
   5: id does not found(stream_id)
 ```